Heart Failure, Chronic

 Description

-• The New York Heart Association (NYHA) classification is a subjective grading scale used for classifying a patient’s functional status: NYHA class I: asymptomatic; NYHA class II: symptomatic with moderate exertion; NYHA class III: symptomatic with mild exertion and may limit activities of daily living; NYHA class IV: symptomatic at rest.
+• The New York Heart Association (NYHA) classification is a subjective grading scale used for classifying a patient’s functional status: NYHA I: asymptomatic; NYHA II: symptomatic with moderate exertion; NYHA III: symptomatic with mild exertion and may limit activities of daily living; NYHA IV: symptomatic at rest.

 Epidemiology

-HF accounts for close to 1 million hospitalizations a year with 25% readmitted within 30 days.
-The annual direct and indirect cost of HF in the United States is ~$34.4 billion.
+HF accounts for close to 1 million hospitalizations a year, with 25% readmission in 30 days.

 Incidence